-- Let's talk now about the project, what you want to do for it, what language you want to use, and how we are going to get all of you working together on it. - If there are strong enough feelings, we could do two implementations and some people could work in both languages.
-That will be stretching you a bit thin I fear, but it can be done.
+- Let's talk now about the project, what you want to do for it, what language you want to use, and how we are going to get all of you working together on it. - What is it that you want to add to the world? - We don't have another class before the end of add/drop so you need to think very hard about how much you want to do this.